Olivier-Berg/PPE-notes/PPE/Economics/Micro/Problem Sheets/Week 1.md

 h.
 - Countries benefit from trade and specialisation.
-- Lowering wages does not necessarily mean that workers can buy less, their money might become worth more in terms of the goods that they can buy.
+- Lowering wages does not necessarily mean that workers can buy less, their money might become worth more in terms of th